Frequently Asked Questions About Housing

 Yes.
 Students who are enrolled for summer terms are allowed to live on campus.
 Husky Village is the only options for summer housing.
 Students who are not enrolled are not allowed to stay during the summer.

-There is NO meal plan options for the summer.
+There are NO meal plan options for the summer.

 Can I stay in my suite/apartment for more than a year?
 Even when I am taking summer classes?